 Are you ready to declutter?

-We hear so much on TV about decluttering and hoarding behaviours - real people trying to go about their lives, living in chaotic situations.
-These programmes raise our awareness to the problems and dilibating circumstances that too much clutter can cause.
-However, in real life it’s not so simple, as we don’t have access to these free offers of a complete declutter, redecoration, deep clean or home upgrade, nor to a whole team of people with bottomless skips and endless experts to call upon.
+We hear so much on TV about hoarding behaviours - real people trying to go about their lives while living in chaotic situations.
+These programmes raise our awareness to the problems and debilitating circumstances that too much clutter can cause.
+In our own lives it isn’t quite so simple, as we don’t have access to these free offers of a complete declutter, redecoration, deep clean or home upgrade, nor to a whole team of people with bottomless skips and endless experts to call upon.

-Client’s that I meet want to declutter for many reasons.
-There is no one size fits all, as the client's needs are different.
-What is important for them is that I listen, and understand what is important to them, go at their pace and help them with decisions and solutions.
-Someone to be there, coaching, supporting and helping my clients to feel personally involved, accountable and proud of their achievements.
-It’s very empowering and improves your life and wellbeing.
-I just love the work I do!
-Decluttering and organising your home is transformational!
+The clients I meet want to declutter for many reasons.
+All clients’ needs and stories are different.
+What is important for them is that I listen and understand what is important to them, that I go at their pace and help them with decisions and solutions.
+I am their safe pair of hands, coaching, supporting and helping my clients to feel personally involved, accountable and proud of their achievements.
+It’s very empowering and will improve your life and wellbeing.